 - Switch Wi-Fi Networks and Bluetooth Devices on iPhone or iPad

-- How to Automatically Close Safari Tabs on iPhone or iPad
+- How to Close All Safari Tabs on iPhone or iPad

 I hope you found this guide on Bluetooth Mouse helpful.
 Should there be any comment, mention in the section below.